Allow the display of Jabber Identifiers (JIDs) with characters prohibited by the Nodeprep profile of stringprep.

 All transformations are exactly as specified.
 CASE IS SIGNIFICANT.
 Lowercase was selected since Nodeprep will case fold to lowercase.

 The following escaping transformations MAY be used by a conforming entity.
-Typically, this will only be done by a client that is retrieving information from a user in unescaped form, or by a gateway to some external system (e.g., email or LDAP) that needs to generate a JID.
+Typically, this will only be done by a client that is retrieving information from a user in unescaped form, or by a gateway to some external system that needs to generate a JID.

 <message firstname.lastname@example.org/gate' to='d#27;email@example.com' type='chat'> <body>And do you always forget your eyes when you run?</body> </message>

 The opposite unescaping transformations MAY be used by a conforming entity.
-Typically, this is only done by a client that wants to display JIDs, or by a gateways to some external system (e.g., email or LDAP) that needs to generate identifiers for foreign systems.
+Typically, this is only done by clients that want to display JIDs, and gateways that need to generate identifiers for foreign systems.

 <message from='d#27;firstname.lastname@example.org/elder' to='trévilleemail@example.com'> <body>I recommend my son to you.</body> </message>

 If a client is going to encode identifiers for use by a gateway, the client needs to know which encoding scheme to use.
-A client MUST assume that the gateway does not support this encoding scheme, unless it discovers that the service supports the jid#20;escaping [sic] feature.
-Namely, if there any errors in the disco exchange, or the jid#20;escaping feature is not discovered, the client SHOULD use the 'jabber:iq:gateway' protocol (as specified in Gateway Interaction ) if the gateway supports that protocol, or use traditional escaping mechanisms (such as the transformation ofthe @ character to the % character) if support for either jid#20;escaping or jabber:iq:gateway cannot be determined.
+Clients MUST assume that the gateway does not support this encoding scheme, unless it discovers that the service supports the jid#20;escaping [sic] feature.
+Namely, if there any errors in the disco exchange, or the jid#20;escaping feature is not discovered, the client SHOULD use the older escaping mechanism (@ transforms to %).

 <iq type='get' firstname.lastname@example.org/gate' to='irc.shakespeare.lit' id='info1'> <query xmlns='http://jabber.org/protocol/disco#info'/> </iq>